-Interdisciplinary artist and musician Deirdre Murphy is releasing her first album Matriotism on Friday, September 9th.
+Interdisciplinary artist and musician Deirdre Murphy is releasing her third single and music video on September 18th.
 Deirdre’s music has been featured on RTE Radio One’s playlists, and has been described as “quirky and lovely” by DJ Ronan Collins.
+She played an electrifying set at the 2022 Electric Picnic and was featured in October 2022 on RTE's program Nationwide.
+Her music has been featured on the Ronan Collins and John Creedon Shows, on Late Date with Cathal Murray, and on more than 65 radio stations worldwide.

 Deirdre has counted herself as a songwriter, singer, choreographer, dancer, playwright, circus artist, designer, and sartorial adventurer.
 Originally from Alaska, she travelled nomadically through the US for years before moving to Ireland.
 Deirdre is the writer and creator of “Capitalism: The Musical” (2017) which toured Ireland and Italy to sold out houses and has been translated into Italian.
 She is the creator/collaborator of many original works of music, dance, theatre, circus, and performance art.